ilginsara/CS406-Parallel-Computing/README.md

 ### 3.3 Powers of Adjacency Matrix

 <img width="1022" alt="Screen Shot 2021-06-02 at 12 27 42" src="https://user-images.githubusercontent.com/48694043/120456211-0e791f00-c39e-11eb-9ce0-fd0e48a1c700.png">
 Given an adjacency matrix A, A^k matrix provides count of number of length k walks between vertices i->j in directed graphs.
-We tried to utilize
+We tried to utilize this idea such that diagonals of A^k give walks of length k each vertex i is included in (starts in i ends in i).
+This approach seemed very viable initially, as we thought we could directly compute a matrix-matrix multiplication k times in parallel using the CRS structure efficiently.
+Matrix multiplications are in fact easier to parallelize than recursive algorithms like DFS however could also be very memory intensive, creating yet again a bottleneck.

+All things considered, this approach was problematic, as the definition of "walk" of k length from same vertex i to i does not necessarily imply a cycle as a walk can backtrack to a previously visited node via an already used edge.
+Some trial efforts with smaller graphs yielded wrong results so we moved away from this approach as well.